uclaacm/teach-la-website/_py1/06-conditionals.md

 ---
 Booleans can be taken to the next level with conditionals.
 Conditional statements allow us to execute one of several **branches of code**, depending on the value of a boolean.
 "If" statements are the most basic form of what we call *control flow*.

-In this video, we'll be introducing you to if, elif and, as always, giving you a bunch of practice!
+In this video, we'll be introducing you to if, elif,and else and giving you a bunch of practice along the way!